thanku/docs/thanku-postpaid-api-endpoint-v1.md

 This endpoint is used by the **ThankU Postpaid Widget**: https://github.com/thanku/postpaid-widget

-To be able to use this endpoint, please create your ThankU page first: https://www.thanku.social/en/app/personal-link and get in contact with us via business@thanku.social to get your secret `token`.
+To be able to use this endpoint, please create your ThankU wallet first: https://www.thanku.social/en/app/personal-link and get in contact with us via business@thanku.social to get your secret `token`.

 ## Usage